CatalogueOfLife/retired_DCA_Export/documentation/README.txt

 If an archive for this configuration is already present on the server, the export is skipped.
 Instead, the user is offered the option to directly download the existing archive.

+ADMINISTRATOR OPTIONS

+1. The administrator can offer an archive of the complete database by placing this as 'archive-complete.zip' in the directory 'zip-fixed'.
+If a file with that name exists in 'zip-fixed', a 'download the complete Catalogue of Life' link will automatically appear on the index page.
+2. Previous editions of complete archives can be offered as well.
+The naming convention of such files should be 'yyyy-mm-dd-archive-complete.zip' and these files too should be stored in 'zip-fixed'.
+If one or more files following the convention exist in 'zip-fixed', a 'download a previous edition' link will automatically appear on the index page.

 Please submit bugs and suggestions to: